 Nurses are also often responsible for talking to family members—sometimes a heart-wrenching job.
 Family members can sometimes feel lost or confused when the people close to them are undergoing treatment.
 Oncology nurses find the time between patients to make sure family members feel empowered and knowledgeable and keep concerned inner circles calm and confident.
 In a world where a million things could go wrong at once, that’s a tremendous achievement.

 We are honored to be recognizing the strength, care, and professionalism of oncology nurses all over the world.
 Thank you for your work—you make our lives brighter! 😍🌟

 Travel oncology nurses interested in taking their talents to Next Travel Nursing should click the button below! 👇🏽👇🏽👇🏽

-It’s National Patient Safety Awareness Week and we’re celebrating some of the most important people for patient safety – travel nurses!
+It’s National Patient Safety Awareness Week!
+Next Travel Nursing is celebrating some of the most important people for patient safety – travel nurses!

+And what about patients in remote or rural areas?
+In a world where not every patient is guaranteed a nurse, travel nurses are crucial.
 In fact, most medical facilities would probably fall apart without them.
-Understaffed units have problems that go way beyond being overworked, including worse outcomes and jeopardized patient safety.
-So having enough nurses on staff is a major factor in preventing daily disasters.☹️
+Understaffed units have problems that go way beyond being overworked; including jeopardized patient safety.
+Having enough nurses on staff is a major factor in preventing daily disasters.☹️